enesser/maze-solver/README.md

 ```

 ## How It Works
 The maze solver keeps track of where it has been in the current iteration and all iterations of trying to solve the maze.
-It won't double-back on any space it's been in the current iteration, and it priortizes the next step forward by the paths least traveled in all iterations.
+It won't double-back on any space it's been in the current iteration, and it priortizes the next step forward by the path least traveled across all iterations.

 When the maze solver ends up traveling a path so many times that it exceeds the number of spaces in the map, it gives up and decides there is no possible route to the end point.

+If the solver finds an end point, it considers the path victorious and uses a formatter module to show the solution in color on the console.
+The formatter is optional and you can swap it for your own to make a GUI-based or web version.

 ## Contributions
 Contributions in the form of code, issues, or custom maps are always welcome!